Kenya Photography Tour | Chris Bray Photography

 [CLOSE]

-Day 13 - Samburu Village and Rhino Watch
+Day 13 - Samburu Village & Rhino Watch

-Coaxed awake by your delivery of tea or coffee with biscuits to assist your gentle transition into another glorious morning in one of Kenya's most famous parks, we'll squeeze in one last early morning game drive around Samburu.
-You may think you've seen it all by now, but trust me, there's always more to discover, and you never know what you might find around every corner.
-A pride of lions on a kill?
-A flock of electric-blue vulturine guinea fowls?
-A huge bull elephant standing in the middle of the road, his huge great tusks almost dragging on the ground as he shakes his head defiantly at us?
-Even if you've seen it before, there's always a better photo you could take!
+Coaxed awake by a final delivery of tea or coffee to assist your gentle transition into another glorious morning in one of Kenya's best parks, we'll squeeze in one last early morning game drive around Samburu.
+You may think you've seen it all by now, but trust me, there's always more to discover, and you never know what you might find around every corner, and even if you've seen it before, there's always a better photo you can take!

-Arriving back at Rhino Watch this afternoon, we’ll meet at a private little bar for a cold tusker or cocktail while we hear about the very special pace we’re heading to tomorrow - Solio!
+For lunch on the way back we’ll stop at an unusual trout restaurant that’s literally in a tree (ask to check out the ‘Branch Manager’s Office’).
+There’s resident black and white colobus monkeys we can photograph!
+It’s crazy and I love it.
+From there, it’s not far back to Rhino Watch Lodge.
+In the evening we’ll meet for a cold tusker, wine or cocktail while I explain about the special pace we’re heading to tomorrow - Solio!
 Enjoy another tasty dinner, then cozy into bed with your hot water bottle ready for our last day of game drives tomorrow!

 [CLOSE]